En-ZUH/Data-Structures-And-Algorithms-401/javascript/Data Structure-401/stack-queue-animal-shelter/README.md

 # Stack & Queue Animal Shelter
 ## Challenge

-### Create a class called AnimalShelter which holds only dogs and cats.
-The shelter operates using a first-in, first-out approach.
+*Create a class called AnimalShelter which holds only dogs and cats, the shelter operates using a first-in, first-out approach.*

  ## Whiteboard